 This board began in November of 2012 and comprises a cross-section of the Stockton community.
-They were formed to create a greater avenue of communication between the community and the police department in regards to police-community relations and public trust.
-The board of 24 members has open dialogue with the Police Chief and developed the following Vision and Mission Statement.
+This Board provides a greater avenue of communication between the community and the police department, in regards to police-community relations and public trust.
+The board of 24 members has open dialogue with the Police Chief and developed the following Vision and Mission Statement:

 Building Bridges of trust for a safe community.